lostboy/workless/README.md

 :warning: **[The Legacy API will be sunset on April 15th, 2017](https://devcenter.heroku.com/changelog-items/862)** :warning:
 Please upgrade to version 2.0.0 as soon as you can.
 Version 2.0.0 is released on March 1st, 2017.

+## Heroku Stack Heroku-16 update
+Version 2.1.0 changed the config for setting the Heroku API key.
+This will now reside in WORKLESS_API_KEY.
+Please change this key in your Heroku setup when upgrading this gem!

 ## Updates

+* Version 2.1.0 CHANGE!
+In order to be compatible with the latest Heroku Stack (see [#11](https://github.com/davidakachaos/workless_revived/issues/11) by @unmultimedio  ) I have changed the name for the HEROKU_API_KEY variable to WORKLESS_API_KEY
 * Version 2.0.0 Updated to use latest version of the Heroku API.
 Drops support for old style Heroku
 * Version 1.3.0 DROPS SUPPORT FOR OLDER RUBY AND RAILS VERSIONS!
 * Version 1.2.5 Added middleware to check on delayed jobs, fixed Rails 5 support